kmgarvey279/grocery-sorter/README.md

 # _Grocery Sorter_

-#### _A page that takes a list of inputted grocery items, sorts them alphebetically and then returns the sorted list to the user.
+#### _A page that takes a list of inputted grocery items, sorts them alphabetically and then returns the sorted list to the user.
 04.01.2019_

 #### By _**Kevin Garvey**_